scottnath/retropie-with-dual-x-arcades/README.md

 ### Configuration for four players:

-If you've programmed your second X-Arcade correctly it will match player 3 & 4 below
+If you've programmed your second X-Arcade correctly it will match players 3 & 4 below

 ```
 input_player1_a = z